Timber Wolf (roller coaster): History

+The park announced in early 2025 Timber Wolf would be closed for 2025 season.
+On September 18, 2025, the park announced the ride would reopen on September 20 for the remainder of the 2025 season.

+Ride Experience

-Timber Wolf is one of two wooden roller coasters at Worlds of Fun and Worlds of Fun's first wooden roller coaster.
+Timber Wolf is one of three wooden roller coasters at Worlds of Fun and Worlds of Fun's first wooden roller coaster.
 The coaster's highest point is 100 feet and its largest drop is 95 feet, at which point it reaches speeds of 45 mph and incurs g-forces of 2.8.
 It also included an unusual 560-degree upward-spiraling helix until 2018, when it was replaced with a 70 degree banked turn.
 Timber Wolf has a sign at its entrance saying "Extreme vibrations and roughness are a nature of this ride.
 Do not be alarmed."

-After World's of Fun's purchase by Cedar Fair in 1995, trim brakes were added to the Timber Wolf's first drop, slowing the ride considerably, similar to the now defunct Mean Streak at Cedar Point and the now defunct Hercules at Dorney Park & Wildwater Kingdom.
+After Worlds of Fun's purchase by Cedar Fair in 1995, trim brakes were added to the Timber Wolf's first drop, slowing the ride considerably, similar to the now defunct Mean Streak at Cedar Point and the now defunct Hercules at Dorney Park & Wildwater Kingdom.

-Inside the ride's station, there is a "chicken exit" for riders who chicken out in line.
-It is marked by the sign once used by Orient Express, which was demolished in 2003.

 The ride's acclaim is featured in the "History of Roller Coasters" in the Wildcat at Frontier City in Oklahoma City.